WATCH PRESENTATION

 • Requires only minimal sampling, preserving valuable low-volume final material.

-The vision for successful GMP programs relies on deeper, upfront characterization of starting material, integrating immunophenotyping, functional fitness, and demographic data to improve yield, product quality, and alignment between manufacturing outcomes and clinical response.
+The vision for successful cell therapy programs relies on deeper, upfront characterization of starting material, integrating immunophenotyping, functional fitness, and demographic data to improve yield, product quality, and alignment between manufacturing outcomes and clinical response.
 Achieving this vision depends on close strategic collaboration with blood collection experts who provide and characterize the cellular starting materials.

 To Access Video, Please Complete this Form: